gboehl/pydsge/README.md

 The beta stage will involve considerable restructuring of packages, code, and the API.

 The dependencies are listed in the setup.py file.
-Note that this package depends on the `pydsge` and `filterpy-dsge` packages that can both be found on my github page (they will thus not be installed automatically via `pip`).
+Note that this package depends on the `pydsge`, `econsieve` and `grgrlib` packages which all can be found on my github page (they will thus not be installed automatically via `pip`, at least for now).

 ## Installation with `pip`